Beliefs and Ethics

-In Philosophy & Ethics students are given an opportunity to gain a greater understanding into the different viewpoints around major issues in society today.
-Students will be given the chance to develop their ability to form well balanced arguments that show a wide range of ideas.
+In Beliefs & Ethics students are given an opportunity to gain a greater understanding into the different viewpoints around major issues in society today.
+Students will be given the chance to develop their ability to form well-balanced arguments that show a wide range of ideas.

-- relationships (issues of equality, gender, prejudice and discrimination)
+- Marriage and Family (issues of equality, prejudice and discrimination, relationships, family planning)

-- good and evil (issues around crime and punishment, treatment of prisoners, forgiveness and suffering)
+- Crime and Punishment (issues around justice, treatment of prisoners, forgiveness and suffering, the death penalty)

 - Peace and conflict (pacifism, religious viewpoints and attitudes towards War and Holy War)

 - Living a Muslim Life (how Muslims worship, the 5 Pillars and obligations)

 Cross-curricular links (some topics covered in Beliefs and Ethics may also be visited in other subjects, such as Crime and Punishment in History)